intelltec/yeastar_sms_to_telegram/README.md

 ## Features
 - Connects to an SMS gateway to receive incoming SMS messages.
 - Beautifies SMS messages with emojis to enhance readability.
-- Forwards messages to a specified Telegram chat.
+- Forwards messages to a specified Telegram chat or goup or channel.
 - Easy configuration via an `.env` file to manage settings.
+- *NEW* Multithreading app for collecting sms from unlimited number of gateways
+- *NEW* Logging with info/error/debug levels

 ## Technologies
 This project utilizes: